eliot-christon/TTS-papers/README.md

 </details>

 <details>
-<summary> Double Decoder Consistency: https://erogol.com/solving-attention-problems-of-tts-models-with-double-decoder-consistency (Click to Expand)</summary>
+<summary> Double Decoder Consistency: https://coqui.ai/blog/tts/solving-attention-problems-of-tts-models-with-double-decoder-consistency</summary>

    - The model uses a Tacotron like architecture but with 2 decoders and a postnet.
    - DDC uses two synchronous decoders using different reduction rates.